 With the new Vault software, we have direct access to all of the drives and can monitor their individual performance and any indications of upcoming failure.
 And, when those indications say that maintenance is needed, we can shut down one of the pods in the Vault without interrupting any service.

 When we were running on Linux RAID, we used RAID6 over 15 drives: 13 data drives plus two parity.
 That’s 15.4% storage overhead for parity.

 With Backblaze Vaults, we wanted to be able to do maintenance on one pod in a vault and still have it be fully available, both for reading and writing.
 And, for safety, we weren’t willing to have fewer than two parity shards for every file uploaded.
 Using 17 data plus three parity drives raises the storage overhead just a little bit, to 17.6%, but still gives us two parity drives even in the infrequent times when one of the pods is in maintenance.
 In the normal case when all 20 pods in the Vault are running, we have three parity drives, which adds even more reliability.

-Backblaze’s cloud storage Vaults deliver 99.999999% (eight nines) annual durability (now 11 nines — Editor), horizontal scalability, and 20 Gbps of per-Vault performance, while being operationally efficient and extremely cost effective.
+Backblaze’s cloud storage Vaults calculated at 99.999999% (eight nines) annual durability (now 11 nines — Editor), horizontal scalability, and 20 Gbps of per-Vault performance, while being operationally efficient and extremely cost effective.
 Driven from the same mindset that we brought to the storage market with Backblaze Storage Pods, Backblaze Vaults continue our singular focus of building the most cost-efficient cloud storage available anywhere.